NobbZ/monolith/README.md

 ## Installation

-`monolith` is currently not available on hackage, therefore you have to install it as follows:
+`monolith` is currently not available on [hex.pm][hex], therefore you have to install it as follows:

 1. Add monolith to your list of dependencies in `mix.exs`: